 The classification phase is designed to facilitate hierarchical supervision by capturing semantic patterns from fine-grained (subsentence) to coarse-grained (document) levels.
 To train this phase, we use three loss components: (i) a prototype-to-label interpretability loss that reinforces the semantic alignment between prototypes and classes, (ii) a sentence-wise supervision loss that captures mid-level contextual cues, and (iii) a document-level loss leveraging the provided annotations.
 Each loss component is computed using binary cross entropy \cite{PyTorch}, and the combined loss is expressed as:

 where, $\mathcal{G}_i$ and $\tilde{\mathcal{G}}_i$ (for $i = 1, 2, 3$) represent ground-truth and predicted labels at prototype, sentence, and document levels.
 The weights $\lambda_i$ control each loss term, with $\sum_{i=1}^3 \lambda_i = 1$.
 Subsentence and prototype-level annotations are optional; when unavailable, $\lambda_1$ and $\lambda_2$ can be reduced or set to zero, enabling the model to rely solely on document-level labels and support flexible supervision.

-\subsubsection{Loss functions for Clustering Phase}
+\subsubsection{Loss Functions for Clustering Phase}

-The clustering loss comprises two complementary components: \emph{proximity-based losses}, which enforce alignment between sub-sentence embeddings and prototypes, and \emph{structure regularization losses}, which ensure sparsity and diversity among the learned prototypes.
+The clustering loss comprises two complementary components: \emph{proximity-based losses} that enforce alignment between subsentence embeddings and prototypes, and \emph{structure regularization losses} that ensure sparsity and diversity among the learned prototypes.

-\textbf{\emph{(i) Proximity-based Losses:}} These losses promote semantic alignment and coverage.
-The \emph{prototype matching loss} ensures that each sub-sentence $\mathcal{E}_i$ is closely aligned to its nearest prototype $\mathcal{P}_{j^*_i}$, encouraging relevance.
-Simultaneously, the \emph{interpretability loss} ensures each prototype remains active by encouraging proximity to at least one sub-sentence, thus achieving coverage and preventing prototype collapse.
+\paragraph{\textbf{Proximity-based Losses}} These losses promote semantic alignment and coverage.
+The \emph{prototype matching loss} ensures that each subsentence $\mathcal{E}_i$ is closely aligned to its nearest prototype $\mathcal{P}_{j^*_i}$, encouraging relevance.
+Simultaneously, the \emph{interpretability loss} ensures each prototype remains active by encouraging proximity to at least one subsentence, thus achieving coverage and preventing prototype collapse.
 The joint formulation is given by:

-were, $j^*_i$ is the index of the prototype closest to sub-sentence $\mathcal{E}_i$ based on cosine similarity, and $b$ denotes the total number of subsentences across all documents in a mini-batch.
+where $j^*_i$ is the index of the prototype closest to subsentence $\mathcal{E}_i$ based on cosine similarity, and $b$ denotes the total number of subsentences across all documents in a mini-batch.

-\textbf{\emph{(ii) Structure Regularization Losses:}} To enhance interpretability, we impose \emph{sparsity} and \emph{diversity} through regularization.
-The sparsity loss encourages selective activation, ensuring a limited set of sub-sentences influences each prototype.
+\paragraph{\textbf{Structure Regularization Losses}} To enhance interpretability, we impose \emph{sparsity} and \emph{diversity} through regularization.
+The sparsity loss encourages selective activation, ensuring a limited set of subsentences influences each prototype.
 This reduces overlap and enhances clarity.
 The diversity loss, implemented via orthogonality regularization, pushes prototypes apart in embedding space, minimizing redundancy.
 The combined regularization is:

-The first term encourages peaked assignment distributions (sparsity), and the second term enforces pairwise dissimilarity (diversity) between prototypes.
+where, the first term encourages peaked assignment distributions (sparsity), and the second term enforces pairwise dissimilarity (diversity) between prototypes.